William Crozier (artillerist): Early life

 Crozier graduated from the United States Military Academy at West Point, New York in 1876, and was appointed a second lieutenant in the 4th Artillery.
-Hugh L. Scott, Eben Swift, James Parker and George Andrews were among his fellow classmates.
+Hugh L. Scott, Eben Swift, James Parker and George Andrews were among his classmates.
 He then served on the Western frontier for three years against the Sioux and Bannock Indians.

 Career

 From 1879 to 1884 Crozier was instructor in mathematics at West Point, and was superintendent of Watertown Arsenal from 1884 to 1887.

 In 1888 he was sent by the War Department to study recent developments in artillery in Europe, and on return he was placed in full charge of the construction of gun carriages for the army.
 With General Adelbert R. Buffington, a future Chief of Ordnance of the United States Army, he invented the Buffington–Crozier disappearing gun carriage (1893).
 He also invented a wire-wound gun, and perfected many appliances connected with heavy and field ordnance.

 In 1890 Crozier was promoted to the rank of captain.
 During the Spanish–American War he was inspector-general for the Atlantic and Gulf coast defenses.

 In 1899 he was one of the American delegates to the Peace Conference at the Hague.

 He later served in the Philippines on the staffs of Generals John C. Bates and Theodore Schwan, and in 1900 was chief of ordnance on the staff of General Adna Chaffee during the China Relief Expedition.